Nerf: Nerf Dog

+Nerf Wild

+Launched in April 2024, this series features simplified “wild”-themed blasters such as Lionfury and Sharkfire, designed for younger children with easy-to-use mechanisms and playful animal designs.

+Nerf Pro

+Introduced a new enthusiast-oriented line, starting with motorized half-dart models like Stryfe X (October 2023) and later the Pro Torrent, Sender, and GelFire gel-blaster variants in 2024.
+These products are aimed at more competitive players and use high-performance darts at velocities up to 150 fps.

+Nerf Sports

+In early 2025, Hasbro and Franklin Sports unveiled the Nerf Sports lineup at the New York Toy Fair.
+Products include glow-in-the-dark and color-changing AirTee, Vortex Rocket Footballs, QuietCourt indoor basketballs, Air Hoop, QB Pro Throw, and LightStrike Vortex Football—designed for versatile play both indoors and outdoors.

+Nerf Loadout

+Announced at the 2025 Toy Fair, this customizable modular line includes models like FrostFusion, Galactic Commander, ShadowSpeed Recon, Arctic ZeroStriker, CyberLight Ghost, and FlareFusion.
+Each supports multiple attachment combinations and uses N-Series N1 darts.

 Video games

 Nerf has also produced video game accessories for the PlayStation 2, Nintendo DSi, DS Lite, 3DS and the Wii.
 Visionary Media, Inc. released the first-person shooter Nerf Arena Blast (or NAB, sometimes Arena Blast) in 1999.
 EA Games, in association with Hasbro, released the 2008 video game Nerf N-Strike and its 2009 sequel Nerf N-Strike Elite.
 Both games feature the Switch Shot EX-3, which doubles as a functional dart blaster and a Wii Remote accessory.
 In June 2019, Raw Thrills released the Nerf Arcade game.
 GameMill Entertainment published Nerf Legends, a first-person shooter game released on 19 November 2021 for Microsoft Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S. In 2021, an online multiplayer first-person shooter titled Nerf Strike was developed by The Gang Stockholm and released by Metaverse Team under license from Hasbro on the online platform Roblox.
 In August 2022, developers Secret Location under licence from Hasbro released the Virtual reality game multiplayer shooter titled NERF Ultimate Championships for the Meta Quest 2 platform.
+In February 2023 Secret Location announced on a now deleted developer update on the Meta Horizon Store listing that the studio was shutting down, meaning that support for NERF Ultimate Championships will soon end it will be delisted off the Meta Horizon Store.The game was shut down and subsequently delisted on August 31, 2023.
+April 2023, they collaborated with the game Stumble Guys to add a Nerf-themed mini game to their game.